-In 1880, Thomas Edison (he of the lightbulb) unveiled an electric Christmas light display outside his lab, which was said to be the first in the world.
+In 1880, Thomas Edison (he of the lightbulb) unveiled an electric Christmas light display outside his lab.
+(We think this was the first one in the world).
 A few years later, Edward Johnson, an inventor who worked with Edison, produced the first string of electric Christmas lights.
 Though these did make it to department stores in 1890, it was another few decades until they became affordable enough to become popular.

 Tinsel as a status symbol

 We wouldn’t have believed it either, but apparently good old tinsel was once a major status symbol.
-To be fair, the original tinsel was made out of pure silver, not the plasticky vinyl we know and love today.
-In 17th century Germany, folks in Nuremberg set out to impress their less well-off acquaintances by displaying strands of silver on their Christmas trees.
+Made out of pure silver, the original tinsel was the thing to have.
+Not quite the plasticky vinyl we know and love today.
+In 17th century Germany, folks in Nuremberg set out to impress their less well-off acquaintances by displaying strands of silver as Christmas decorations on their trees.

-Over time, tinsel began to be made out of cheaper metals such as copper and tin, which made it affordable for the masses.
+Over time, we made tinsel out of cheaper metals such as copper and tin, which made it affordable for the masses.
 World War One put paid to that, however, as the metals were in short supply.
-A few bright sparks set out to solve this problem by using aluminium and lead… though their smugness was probably short-lived when they realised aluminium was a fire hazard and lead was poisonous.
+A few bright sparks set out to solve this problem by using aluminium and lead.
+Aluminium is a fire hazard and lead is poisonous, so you can imagine how that ended.
 Whoops.

 A note on giant, blow-up Santas